jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

-# Introduction to Bash Shell, Linux Editors, and User Profiles
+# Introduction to Linux Editors, Shell Scripts, and User Profiles
 ![Understanding the Technology and Philosophy of Unix/Linux](http://imgs.xkcd.com/comics/2038.png "Understanding the Technology and Philosophy of Unix/Linux")

 Vi cartoon goes here